We designed a program to "de-condition" warfighters from the stress of combat, and training in general.

 Transition Training for Veterans with PTSD and TBI

 Izzy Barakat came to volunteer at the sanctuary through the veterans’ cohort at Pasadena City College.
 Izzy is an Air Force veteran with two tours in Afghanistan and one in Southeast Asia.
-She worked in tactical support for the PJ's, the Air Force Special Operations Search and Rescue unit.
-Now Izzy trains the "Hot Shots" which are like the Special Forces of wild land firefighters.
+She worked in tactical support for the PJ's and other combat aircrew in an Air Force Special Operations Search and Rescue unit.

 We took a chance on Libby.
 She arrived at the sanctuary hyper-vigilant, bracey, and non-trusting.
 Normally wary of strangers, she took to Izzy right away.
 Perhaps she sensed a kindred spirit.
 It's hard to say.
 But the connection between them was clear, and Izzy reports that the relief and peace she felt has stayed with her.
 She's planning another visit to the sanctuary soon.